 *The writer paid their own way for the entire trip.
-Check out my shop, for stunning photographs, ready to print and frame.
+Check out my shop, for stunning photographs of China including Pandas, ready to print and frame.

 When I was a travel agent, I thought it confusing that there was an:

 –Air China (CA, hub city: Beijing/PEK, Beijing Municipality)

 –China Southern (CZ, hub city: Guangzhou/CAN, Guangdong Province)

 But now there’s ten times as many Chinese airlines.

 Ten Chinese Airlines You’ve Never Heard of